 The donor area will heal very quickly after the procedure.
 The patient may have some redness on the recipient area for about a week.
 Scabbing and mild irritation is not uncommon during the first few days.

-Patients will be asked to return to our office the next day where we will wash the transplanted and donor areas and show them how to properly care for the transplanted hair.
+Patients will be asked to return to our office the next day where we will wash the transplanted and donor areas and show the patients how to properly care for the transplanted hair.
 We will also review all the post-op instructions to make sure patients have a comfortable recovery process after their beard hair transplant.

 Complications of Beard Hair Transplant

-Long-term complications of a beard hair transplant are:
+Long-term complications are:

-- Ingrown hair in donor or recipient area
+- In-grown hair in donor or recipient area

 - Prolonged redness that is seen in a small number of patients